 Recommended and Accredited Accommodation

 The University of Suffolk does not own or manage the accommodation recommended to its students.
 Instead, it is provided by private landlords and property managers that we have a close working relationship with.
-Currently, recommended and accredited accommodation is only available on and around the Ipswich campus, and not at our Partner Colleges.
+Currently, recommended and accredited accommodation is only available on and around the Ipswich and West Suffolk campuses.

 The University of Suffolk Accreditation Scheme has been established specifically for our students, to ensure they have access to accommodation that meets our levels of quality and safety.
 All of the accommodation recommended by the University of Suffolk is surveyed by the local council to ensure that it meets these standards.
 In this way we hope to remove some of the stress and anxiety of moving to a new town, and/or moving out of the family home for the first time.
 While the University of Suffolk can highlight trusted properties and providers, it is the student’s responsibility to assess the suitability based on their individual requirements.